Contents

 One sentence: the old version is your research assistant, AI Pro is your execution assistant.
 The first helps you decide whether to buy.
 The second actually places the trade.
 Those are very different risk profiles.

-The goal was not "let's see if AI can make money" — that is gambling.
-The goal was to isolate the differences between the five models: same strategy spec, same starting capital, same market window.
+The goal should not be "let's see if AI can make money" — that is gambling.
+The more useful goal is to isolate the differences between the five models: same strategy spec, same starting capital, same market window.
 Then look at which model is steadier on the execution side.
+Here's an illustrative, reusable setup.

 Three strategies (each model ran the same three)